JananiPSrinivasan/processorDesign/mips/README.md

-# RISC-V SoC for MNIST Classification using Feedforward Neural Network
+# MIPS SoC for IRIS Classification using Feedforward Neural Network

-This project involves designing a System-on-Chip (SoC) with a flexible RISC-V processor, an on-chip neural network accelerator, DMA engines, and bootloader logic for deploying a quantized MNIST model.
+This project involves designing a System-on-Chip (SoC) with a flexible MIPS processor, an on-chip neural network accelerator, DMA engines, and bootloader logic for deploying a quantized IRIS dataset model.
 The system supports weight loading from SPI flash and real-time inference on FPGA or ASIC platforms.

+The project initially began with a simple Verilog prototype.
+Based on that experience, the architecture is now being rewritten in **SystemVerilog** to take advantage of enhanced modeling, debugging, and modular design.

 ---

 ## Phase 1: ML Model Development and Quantization

 ### Dataset Preparation
-- Dataset: MNIST (28×28 grayscale images)
+- Dataset: IRIS (150 samples, 4 features, 3 classes)
-- Normalize pixel values to [0, 1]
+- Normalize feature values to [0, 1]
 - Split into training and test sets

 ### Neural Network Design
-- Architecture: Input (784) → Hidden (e.g., 128) → Output (10)
+- Architecture: Input (4) → Hidden (e.g., 8 or 16) → Output (3)
 - Activation Functions:
   - Hidden: ReLU
   - Output: Softmax

 ### Training and Quantization
 - Framework: PyTorch or TensorFlow
-- Target accuracy: ~98% before quantization
+- Target accuracy: ≥ 95% before quantization
 - Quantize weights and activations to 8-bit fixed-point (INT8)
-- Post-quantization accuracy goal: ≥ 95%
+- Post-quantization accuracy goal: ≥ 90%
 - Export weights in `.hex` or `.mif` format for hardware

 ### Fixed-Point Design